Vision-CAIR/MiniGPT-4/README.md

 To launch the second stage alignment, first specify the absolute path to the checkpoint file trained in stage 1 in [train_configs/minigpt4_stage1_pretrain.yaml](train_configs/minigpt4_stage2_finetune.yaml).
-You can also specify the output path there.
+You can also specify the relative output path there.
 Then, run the following command.
 In our experiments, we use 1 A100.

 ```bash